 4.4.2.
 For Generation Facilities Connected to SaskPower's Secondary Distribution System

-The generation facilities shall be provided with a disconnect switch which must isolate both hot legs and neutral.
+The generation facilities shall be provided with a disconnect switch which must isolate all current-carrying conductors (including neutral).
 The disconnect switch shall be in accordance with the requirements of the Canadian Electrical Code.